ray-project/ray/doc/source/ray-observability/getting-started.rst

 Job Profiling
 ~~~~~~~~~~~~~

-Profile Ray Jobs by clicking on the “Stack Trace” or “CPU Flame Graph” links.
-See the :ref:`Dashboard Profiling <dashboard-profiling>` for more details.
+You can profile Ray jobs by clicking on the “Stack Trace” or “CPU Flame Graph” actions.
+See :ref:` Profiling <profiling-concept>` for more details.

 .. _dash-workflow-job-progress: